moondance-labs/tanssi-docs/learn/tanssi/external-security-providers/symbiotic.md

 ### Vaults {: #vaults }

-[Vaults](https://docs.symbiotic.fi/modules/vault/introduction){target=\_blank} are protocol's economic backbone.
+[Vaults](https://docs.symbiotic.fi/modules/vault/introduction){target=\_blank} are the Symbiotic protocol's economic backbone.
 They manage liquidity and deposits from restakers, connect operators and networks, distribute rewards to restakers and operators, and penalize bad actors.

 Vaults are programmable, and many vaults with different setups can coexist, each serving a different purpose.
 Vaults are managed by curators, who have the responsibility of deciding on critical matters such as: